Glossary

 Buyback and Burn

-Section titled “Buyback and Burn”Mechanism where released capital from withdraws and yield surplus are used to buy back and burn project tokens, reducing circulating supply.
+Section titled “Buyback and Burn”Optional mechanism where released capital from withdraws and yield surplus can be used to buy back and burn project tokens, reducing circulating supply.
+Enabled by the raise creator at raise creation.
 See: Capital Lifecycle

 Capital Divesting

-Section titled “Capital Divesting”State variable (capitalDivesting[token]) tracking released collateral available for the project to pull for buyback and burn operations.
+Section titled “Capital Divesting”State variable (capitalDivesting[token]) tracking released collateral available for the project to pull for buyback and burn operations (if enabled).
 Increases when investors withdraw FT.
 See: State and Interfaces

 Circuit Breaker

 Section titled “Circuit Breaker”Velocity control on outflows that limits how fast capital can leave through wrapper withdraw paths.
-Uses a dual-buffer model to protect against exploit-velocity drains while ensuring exits remain available over time.
+Uses a dual-buffer model to protect against exploit-velocity drains while keeping exits available over time.
 See: Circuit Breaker

 Collateral

 Section titled “Collateral”The asset an investor deposits into a raise (e.g., USDC, WETH).
 Each accepted collateral type runs in an isolated pool with independent reserve accounting.
-Active collateral is routed to the yield strategy and backs investor principal protection.
+Active collateral routes to the yield strategy and backs investor principal protection.
 See: Raise Setup

 Collateral Supply